 If something doesn’t fit right, it can chafe and irritate your skin.
 The worst thing is being between sizes.

 Like a new shoe that you’ve got to break in, your quickly growing newborn may be stuck wearing a slightly-too-tight diaper for a while.
-You can help protect his delicate skin with a good baby-lotion, like a band-aid you’d wear to prevent inevitable new-shoe blisters.
+You can help protect her delicate skin with a good baby-lotion, like a band-aid you’d wear to prevent inevitable new-shoe blisters.

 The last things that makes diaper rash so common is just what’s in the diaper.
 Whether it’s the materials used to manufacture it, or the chemicals used to keep it smelling fresh, minor irritations and allergic reactions are common.
 These can slowly get worse as baby wears the same kind of diaper day after day.